teor2345/walking-onions-wip/specs/04-reconstructing-endives.md

 ### Raw indices

-When the IndexType is Idextype_Raw, then its members are listed directly in the IndexSpec.
+When the IndexType is Indextype_Raw, then its members are listed directly in the IndexSpec.

     Algorithm: Expanding a "Raw" indexspec.

     Let result_idx = {} (an empty mapping).

-    Let previous_pos = Nil.
+    Let previous_pos = indexspec.first_index

-    For each element [i, pos1, pos2] of indexspec.index_ranges:
+    For each element [i, pos2] of indexspec.index_ranges:

         Verify that i is a valid index into the list of ENDIVERouterData.

-        If previous_pos is Nil:
-            Verify that pos1 is the minimum value for the index type.
-        else:
-            Verify that pos1 is the successor of previous_pos.
+        Set pos1 = the successor of previous_pos.

         Verify that pos1 and pos2 have the same type, and that pos1
         <= pos2.